Mission & History

 Popular Appalachian Festival Began As Junior League Project

-The first Junior League Appalachian crafts' exhibition in 1971 was a success -- for months prior to the event organizers had searched the mountain hollows of Appalachia to track down authentic artists and crafters.
+The first Junior League Appalachian crafts exhibition in 1970 was a success -- for months prior to the event organizers had searched the mountain hollows of Appalachia to track down authentic artists and crafters.

-Today, the Appalachian Festival is bigger and better than ever... with more than 130 crafters, dozens of entertainers on two stages, cultural and educational programs.
+Today, the Appalachian Festival is having a strong comeback from the pandemic closure... with more crafters, dozens of entertainers on three stages, and cultural and educational programs.

 The Appalachian Festival is sponsored by the Appalachian Community Development Association, a nonprofit organization promoting awareness of and appreciation for Appalachian culture.
 Proceeds go toward grants to organizations involved in Appalachian life.